dos65/make/README.md

 ### Subtypes

 `A` type in `Make[F, A]` is invariant.
-So, to use interfaces in other instances you need to provide `ContraMake` instances:
+So, to use interfaces in other instances you need to provide `ContraMake`:
 ```scala
 trait Foo